 Our solar panel reviews reveal that the tested panels generally perform according to their claimed power capacity, so you can feel confident in most of the panels we've tested.
-The main difference is price.
+The main differences are price and warranty.

 Panel price alone isn't an indicator that one panel will be better than another.
 More expensive panels may work better in the long term, but with cheaper panels you might be able to put more onChris Barnes, CHOICE solar expert